 Nestled between Nice and Cannes, Antibes is a less pretentious city and has long been an important trading center.
 It's most famous landmark, Château Grimaldi, formerly inhabited by Picasso (which now houses much of his works).
 It's easy to see how the Spanish artist was inspired while staring out at that incredible view.

 Far less quiet and contemplative, St. Tropez draws a younger crowd.
 Arriving with their yachts and sports cars, it's a "scene."
 Here's where you party relentlessly at night and rest up on the Bay of St.Tropez.

 The French Riviera is a Côt e of cashmere, caviar dreams and champagne wishes.
 Where the warm sun makes you feel all bubbly, and the azure sea foams at your feet.
-Take it all in with a France Rail Pass.
+Take it all in with a Eurail France Pass.

 To learn more about preparing your trip to France, visit Atout France by clicking here if you’re a US resident or here if you’re a Canadian resident